List of mass stabbing incidents (before 2010): Chicago, Illinois, US (1966)

 On the night of 13–14 July 1966, Richard Speck killed eight student nurses after breaking into their bedroom dormitory in Chicago, United States, holding them captive and stabbing or strangling each of them throughout the night.
 A ninth student nurse escaped by hiding under a bed.
 Speck was identified after a suicide attempt, when he was taken to the hospital and a resident physician recognized Speck's tattoo from a description in the news.

 1980s

 Kowloon, Hong Kong (1982)

 On 3 June 1982, 28-year-old Lee Chi-hang killed six people in two knife attacks in Kowloon, Hong Kong.
 He first killed his mother and sister, also injuring two neighbours as he fled.
 Lee then entered Anne Anne Kindergarten and stabbed 34 children, killing four of them, also injuring several bystanders, before he was arrested by police.
 Lee, previously diagnosed with schizophrenia, was found to be insane and was placed in a mental institution.

 After the stabbing, security measures at nursery schools were upgraded, and it was made compulsory for discharged patients of mental institutions to regularly attend psychiatric out-patient clinics.

-Banjarsari, Indonesia (1987)

-On 15 April 1987, 42-year-old farmer Wirjo killed 20 people and wounded 12 others with a parang and a sickle, in Banjarsari a village in Banyuwangi Regency, Indonesia.
-The victims were neighbours, mostly farmers or children heading for school, with the injured including Wirjo's 4-year-old adoptive son.
-Wirjo was found the next day near the village, dead from suicide by hanging..